-The Spice Village, set in a large garden of pepper vines, cardamom plants and other spices, is 2 miles from Periyar Sanctuary, in the small town of Kumily.
-The property is part of the CGH Earth group that pioneered eco-friendly and community aware hotels in Kerala and cottages and facilities are reached by gently winding paths through the gardens.
+The Spice Village, set in a large garden of pepper vines, cardamom plants and other spices, is two miles from Periyar Sanctuary in the small town of Kumily.
+The property is part of the CGH Earth group that pioneered eco-friendly and community aware hotels in Kerala, and cottages and facilities are reached by gently winding paths through the gardens.

 who's been there